Comment: Lack of government consistency confusing capacity market following T-1 Auction

 As an engineer in the Royal Air Force, David gained hands-on electrical, mechanical and civil experience, working under pressure supervising power generation sites in Afghanistan, Iraq, Oman and Germany, as well as being jointly accountable for the maintenance of plant machinery, including hydraulic safety raisers/platforms, lifting equipment, portable pneumatic supplies and production plants.

 From leaving the Air Force, David’s focus switched to project management, overseeing multi-million-pound initiatives for power generation specific contracts in the UK and other countries, such as Ghana, Nigeria, Ethiopia, Benin, Sierra Leone and Burundi.

-In 2014, David set up N-ERGY, a power and energy management consultancy that provides commercial management solutions for the capacity market and industrial power industry, as well as maintenance and servicing solutions for diesel, gas and bio gas generators, transformers and switchgear.
+In 2014, David set up N-ERGY, a power and energy management consultancy that provides commercial management solutions for the capacity market and industrial power industry, as well as maintenance and servicing solutions for diesel, gas and

-David’s wealth of expertise in engineering, contract work and project management enables him to provide full lifecycle project services, from understanding engineering design concepts, regulations and accreditations, finance forecasting and budget control, as well as advice on Civil, Mechanical and Electrical disciplines.
+David’s wealth of expertise in engineering, contract work and project management enables him to provide full lifecycle project services, from understanding engineering design concepts, regulations and accreditations,

 David is an advocate of the benefits of batteries as a long-term energy storage solution.

 David is a full member of the Association of Project Management (MAPM) and works to Prince2 and Six Sigma principles.